lucilejones/fullstack-knowledge-base/Back-End/pickup_sports_api.md

 Then run bundle install
 Then rails generate rspec:install
-This creates the rspec directory; and every time we generate a model or controller is will create spec files for those also.
+This creates the spec directory; and every time we generate a model or controller is will create spec files for those also.

 We can remove the minitest directory with rm -rf test